 1. day Bayreuth Anreise

 Arrive in time to visit Bayreuth with the margrave’s residence still revealing the charm of the past and famous in the whole world for the Richard-Wagner-festival.
-It is possible to arrive by train/ parking facilities at the hotel/ rental bike at the hotel.

 2. day Bayreuth - Lichtenfels 61 km